-Melissa Hogan is president of Saving Case & Friends and a sought after speaker on rare disease issues, in addition to serving as a Patient Representative to the Food and Drug Administration (FDA).
+Melissa Hogan is president of Project Alive and a sought after speaker on rare disease issues, in addition to serving as a Patient Representative to the Food and Drug Administration (FDA).
 But her role as a rare disease advocate is just one of many passions of this former corporate lawyer and strategy consultant.

 Her youngest son being diagnosed with the rare disease Hunter Syndrome (also known as Mucopolysaccharidosis or MPS II) in 2009 shifted her perspective as well as her profession.

-Melissa and her team at Saving Case & Friends have developed innovative and award-winning fundraising campaigns, such as Project Alive, to support research to cure Hunter Syndrome.
+Melissa and her team at Project Alive have developed innovative and award-winning fundraising campaigns, such as a multi-episode docu-series, to support research to cure Hunter Syndrome.
 These campaigns have significantly increased public awareness of the disease, which affects only approximately 2,000 patients worldwide, bringing their message to an audience of millions.